Caleb-J773/DigiShell/README.md

 It took multiple iterations, planning it out step by step, a lot of testing, debugging weird issues, figuring out what worked and what didn't, and learning how to communicate what I wanted to an LLM.

+Various projects both ham radio and non ham radio projects do not declare the use of AI.
+This notice is to basically declare it.

 ## What it actually does